9 Strategies for Parenting Your Highly Sensitive Child

 Don’t push them too hard or expect them to be just like everyone else

 Highly sensitive kids and teens are often aware of their differences.
 They may feel as though they don’t fit in, and this can be very stressful for them.
-It’s important to encourage your child to pursue his or her passions, but also give him or her space to be himself (or herself).
+It’s important to encourage your child to pursue their passions, but also give them space to be themselves.

-Encourage your highly sensitive child to find activities that he can enjoy without pressure—activities where he can use his strengths and talents at his own pace.
-These might include reading, writing poetry or essays, playing music or art classes, volunteering with animals at a shelter, etc. Your parenting style should not push your highly sensitive teen into doing things that make him uncomfortable.
-Instead you should offer him opportunities for self-exploration through hobbies that he enjoys doing on his own terms.
+Encourage your highly sensitive child to find activities that they can enjoy without pressure—activities where they can use their strengths and talents at their own pace.
+These might include reading, writing poetry or essays, playing music or art classes, volunteering with animals at a shelter, etc. Your parenting style should not push your highly sensitive child into doing things that make them uncomfortable.
+Instead you should offer them opportunities for self-exploration through hobbies that they enjoy doing on their own terms.

-You can also help your highly sensitive teen develop a sense of autonomy by allowing him more freedom with decision making in his daily life.
-Examples include when to eat dinner, what time he goes to bed, whether she wants company while studying upstairs in her room versus another family member joining her downstairs where TV noise is louder; etc. The more freedom you give them while still providing consistency within the parameters of safety guidelines (i.e., curfew times), the more confident they will feel being who they are meant to be–and happy!
+For highly sensitive teens, let them develop a sense of autonomy by allowing them more freedom with decision making in their daily life.
+Examples include when to eat dinner, what time they go to bed, whether they want company while studying upstairs in their room versus another family member joining them downstairs where TV noise is louder; etc. The more freedom you give them while still providing consistency within the parameters of safety guidelines (i.e., curfew times), the more confident they will feel being who they are meant to be–and happy!

-Anxiety is a big part of being highly sensitive.
+Anxiety can be a big part of being highly sensitive.
 Help your kids manage it by fostering safe ways for them to talk about their feelings.

-Don’t make them feel like they are being a burden.
-If you are a highly sensitive person yourself, you have probably been told more than once that you should stop worrying so much and just get over it.
-It can be hard not to take on this same attitude when dealing with your own child’s anxiety and fears, but try not to fall into that trap!
+Don’t make them feel like they’re a burden.
+If you’re a highly sensitive person yourself, you have probably been told more than once that you should stop worrying so much and just get over it.
+It can be hard not to take on this same attitude when dealing with your own child’s anxiety and fears, but try not to fall into that trap.
 Your highly sensitive child will likely appreciate hearing that they are valid in feeling the way they do, and that there is nothing wrong with their emotions (even if those emotions seem exaggerated or irrational).